powa-team/powa/docs/FAQ.rst

-Frequently Asked question
+Frequently Asked Questions
 =========================

-Can I use PoWA on a standby server, or store the data on an external server
+Can I use PoWA on a standby server, or store the data on an external server?
 ---------------------------------------------------------------------------

 Yes!
-Since version 4 of PoWA, it's possible to setup a **remote snapshot**, thus aggregating all the performance data on a dedicated remote PostgreSQL server.
-This mode greatly limits the performance impact of PoWA on the configured servers, and also allows to use PoWA on standby servers too.
+Since version 4 of PoWA, it's possible to set up a **remote snapshotting**, thus aggregating all the performance data on a dedicated remote PostgreSQL server.
+This mode greatly limits the performance impact of PoWA on the configured servers and also allows to use PoWA on standby servers too.
 See the :ref:`remote_setup` documentation more details.

 Some queries don't show up in the UI